version-fox/vfox/docs/plugins/create/howto_registry.md

-The repository will automatically retrieve the latest version information of the plugin and verify the availability of the plugin through the information in `sources` at regular intervals (every hour), and store the obtained `manfiest` information in the `plugins` directory.
+The repository will automatically retrieve the latest version information of the plugin and verify the availability of the plugin through the information in `sources` at regular intervals (every hour), and store the obtained `manifest` information in the `plugins` directory.

 ::: tip Registry address
 `vfox` will default to retrieve plugins from [vfox-plugins.lhan.me](https://vfox-plugins.lhan.me).